puzpuzpuz/xsync/README.md

 ## Map

 A `Map` is like a concurrent hash table based map.
-It follows the interface of `sync.Map` with a few extensions, like the `Size` method.
+It follows the interface of `sync.Map` with a few extensions, like `LoadOrCompute` or `Size` methods.

 ```go
 m := xsync.NewMap()